Four billion / one billion = 4 seconds

 Different types of processors have different machine operations and different machine languages.
 A machine language program for a typical desktop system (with a Pentium processor) would make no sense to a computer built around a different processor type.

-The architecture of a processor is the choices that have been made for its machine operations, how they have been organized and implemented, and how it interacts with main memory and other components.
+The architecture of a processor is the choices that have been made for its machine operations, how they have been organized and implemented, and how they interact with main memory and other components.
 Architecture is concerned with the general plan and functions of a processor; it is not much concerned with electronic details.
-A course in computer architecture is required in most computer science departments.
+A course in computer architecture is part of most computer science departments.

 (Thought question:) Say that you are looking at two different processor chips.
 The first processor has twice as many types of machine operations as the second chip.
 Is the first processor necessarily the best one?